Toll Brothers (NYSE:TOL) Price Target Raised to $120.00

-Toll Brothers (NYSE:TOL – Free Report) had its target price increased by Raymond James from $110.00 to $120.00 in a research report released on Friday morning, Benzinga reports.
-The brokerage currently has a strong-buy rating on the construction company’s stock.
+Toll Brothers (NYSE:TOL – Free Report) had its price objective boosted by Oppenheimer from $110.00 to $120.00 in a research note published on Tuesday morning, Benzinga reports.
+They currently have an outperform rating on the construction company’s stock.

-A number of other equities research analysts have also weighed in on the stock.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Toll Brothers from $94.00 to $96.00 and gave the company a buy rating in a research note on Thursday, August 24th.
-Credit Suisse Group increased their target price on Toll Brothers from $73.00 to $90.00 and gave the stock an outperform rating in a research report on Wednesday, August 23rd.
-Royal Bank of Canada lifted their price target on Toll Brothers from $90.00 to $97.00 and gave the company an outperform rating in a research report on Thursday, December 7th.
-Oppenheimer lifted their price target on Toll Brothers from $99.00 to $110.00 and gave the company an outperform rating in a research report on Thursday, August 24th.
-Finally, Wedbush restated a neutral rating and set a $82.00 price target on shares of Toll Brothers in a research report on Wednesday, November 29th.
-Two equities research analysts have rated the stock with a sell rating, two have given a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Moderate Buy and an average price target of $93.36.
+A number of other research analysts have also issued reports on TOL.
+The Goldman Sachs Group boosted their price target on Toll Brothers from $68.00 to $78.00 and gave the stock a sell rating in a research report on Thursday, December 7th.
+StockNews.com downgraded Toll Brothers from a buy rating to a hold rating in a research note on Wednesday, December 6th.
+Raymond James boosted their price objective on Toll Brothers from $110.00 to $120.00 and gave the stock a strong-buy rating in a research note on Friday, December 8th.
+UBS Group boosted their price objective on Toll Brothers from $96.00 to $112.00 and gave the stock a buy rating in a research note on Thursday, December 7th.
+Finally, Seaport Res Ptn raised Toll Brothers from a neutral rating to a buy rating in a research note on Friday, November 3rd.
+Two equities research analysts have rated the stock with a sell rating, two have given a hold rating, nine have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, Toll Brothers presently has an average rating of Moderate Buy and an average target price of $96.46.

 View Our Latest Stock Analysis on Toll Brothers

-Toll Brothers (NYSE:TOL – Get Free Report) last announced its earnings results on Wednesday, December 6th.
-The construction company reported $4.11 EPS for the quarter, beating analysts’ consensus estimates of $3.72 by $0.39.
-The company had revenue of $3.02 billion during the quarter, compared to the consensus estimate of $2.78 billion.
+Toll Brothers (NYSE:TOL – Get Free Report) last announced its quarterly earnings results on Wednesday, December 6th.
+The construction company reported $4.11 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.72 by $0.39.
 Toll Brothers had a return on equity of 20.97% and a net margin of 13.73%.
-The firm’s revenue for the quarter was down 18.6% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $4.67 earnings per share.
-Analysts predict that Toll Brothers will post 12.23 EPS for the current year.
+The company had revenue of $3.02 billion during the quarter, compared to analyst estimates of $2.78 billion.
+During the same quarter in the previous year, the firm posted $4.67 EPS.
+The firm’s quarterly revenue was down 18.6% on a year-over-year basis.
+Equities research analysts predict that Toll Brothers will post 12.13 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Friday, October 20th.
-Shareholders of record on Friday, October 6th were issued a $0.21 dividend.
-This represents a $0.84 annualized dividend and a yield of 0.90%.
-The ex-dividend date was Thursday, October 5th.
-Toll Brothers’s dividend payout ratio (DPR) is 6.78%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, January 26th.
+Investors of record on Friday, January 12th will be paid a $0.21 dividend.
+This represents a $0.84 annualized dividend and a yield of 0.82%.
+The ex-dividend date of this dividend is Thursday, January 11th.
+Toll Brothers’s dividend payout ratio is currently 6.78%.

-In other Toll Brothers news, Director Paul E. Shapiro sold 3,518 shares of the business’s stock in a transaction on Thursday, December 7th.
-The stock was sold at an average price of $91.41, for a total value of $321,580.38.
-Following the sale, the director now directly owns 129,808 shares of the company’s stock, valued at $11,865,749.28.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other news, Director Paul E. Shapiro sold 3,518 shares of the business’s stock in a transaction on Thursday, December 7th.
-The stock was sold at an average price of $91.41, for a total value of $321,580.38.
-Following the completion of the transaction, the director now owns 129,808 shares in the company, valued at $11,865,749.28.
+In related news, Director Paul E. Shapiro sold 1,000 shares of the stock in a transaction dated Tuesday, October 17th.
+The stock was sold at an average price of $73.36, for a total value of $73,360.00.
+Following the completion of the sale, the director now directly owns 130,033 shares of the company’s stock, valued at approximately $9,539,220.88.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other news, Director Paul E. Shapiro sold 3,518 shares of the firm’s stock in a transaction dated Thursday, December 7th.
+The stock was sold at an average price of $91.41, for a total transaction of $321,580.38.
+Following the completion of the sale, the director now directly owns 129,808 shares of the company’s stock, valued at approximately $11,865,749.28.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Paul E. Shapiro sold 1,000 shares of the business’s stock in a transaction on Tuesday, October 17th.
+Also, Director Paul E. Shapiro sold 1,000 shares of the firm’s stock in a transaction dated Tuesday, October 17th.
 The stock was sold at an average price of $73.36, for a total value of $73,360.00.
-Following the completion of the transaction, the director now owns 130,033 shares of the company’s stock, valued at approximately $9,539,220.88.
+Following the sale, the director now directly owns 130,033 shares of the company’s stock, valued at $9,539,220.88.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.79% of the company’s stock.
+Company insiders own 1.79% of the company’s stock.

 Institutional Inflows and Outflows